Jump to:

 11. Plywood sheets

 Plywood sheets are made from thin layers of wood glued together.
-While not as naturally striking as solid wood, they offer a smooth, versatile surface.
-When painted or stained, plywood can achieve various looks, from modern to classic.
-This, overall, makes it a flexible option for any style, including corner sheds.
+While not as striking as solid wood, the material is smooth and versatile.
+When painted or stained, you can try various looks, from modern to classic.
+You can also make them work with a corner shed since plywood is easy to cut.

 12. Mahogany panels